Tharunchinagani/Tharunchinagani/README.md

 - 👋 Hi, I’m @Tharunchinagani
-- 👀 I’m interested in COMMUNICATION
+- 👀 I’m interested in Learning New things and Researching on it.
-- 🌱 I’m currently learning Ece BE
+- 🌱 I’m ECE Graduate from NHCE Bangalore
 - 💞️
 - 📫 How to reach me ...
 chinaganitharun@gmail.com